If you have recently filed a damage claim with Turo, please remember to check your spam/Junk folder for emails from Support@Turo regarding your claim.

-What Happens: Please report damage here.
-The primary guest must provide their personal insurance information.
-Turo will determine if damage occurred during the trip, check if the damage is wear and tear, or is related to a Terms of Service violation or any prohibited uses.
+If Turo manages the claim, the primary guest must provide their personal insurance information.
+Turo will determine if damage occurred during the trip and if the damage is wear and tear, or is related to a Terms of Service violation or any prohibited uses.

 Timing: Damage must be reported the earlier of less than 24 hours of trip end or immediately after becoming aware of it.
-Eligibility usually determined within 11 business day.
+Eligibility is usually determined within one to three business days.

 What happens: Depending on the severity of the damage, the claim will be either transferred to our insurer, Allianz, or handled by Turo directly if it appears that damage is lower than €1,000.
-Turo or Allianz will provide instructions for the best way to get an appraisal and guide the host through the repair process.
+Turo or Allianz will provide details about the best way to get an appraisal and guide the host through the repair process.

-Note: Allianz reserves the right to determine coverage eligibility independently of Turo.
+Note: Allianz reserves the right to determine coverage eligibility apart from Turo.

 Timing: Resolution time is typically 1 to 2 weeks, but may vary depending on the circumstances.